Men's Suit & Sport Coat Fit Guide

 • If your over-arm measurement is more than 7" larger than your chest measurement, choose a suit one size larger than your chest.

 • Suits have what is called a "drop," which is the difference between the size of the jacket and the size of the pants.
 Classic-fit suits typically have a 6" drop, meaning that a size 38R jacket is paired with size 32 pants.
-Trim-fit suits typically have a 7" drop.
+Slim-fit and extra-slim-fit suits typically have a 6" to 7" drop.

 • Suit makers usually leave enough extra fabric at the seams to allow pants to be let out by 1" to 2".
 Pants can always be taken in.